 May 10, 2015.
 Nirmal Dhakal and Camy Denny (EPSCoR Intern) joined EBL lab as the summer interns.
 Welcome you both!

-April 27, 2015.
-Ha Vu awarded with the 2015-16 DWRC (Delaware Water Resource Center) Internship, a highly competitive scholarship for water resource related research for University of Delaware’s undergraduate students.
+Apr 27, 2015.
+Ha Vu awarded with the 2015-16 DWRC (Delaware Water Resource Center) Internship, a highly competitive scholarship for water resource-related research for University of Delaware’s undergraduate students.

-February 17, 2013.
-UDaily published a news on “ UD-led study suggests new pathway for phosphorous cycling in Chesapeake Bay” highlighting the ‘remobilization’ pathway of phosphorus cycling in the Bay.
+Feb 17, 2013.
+UDaily published news on “ UD-led study suggests a new pathway for phosphorous cycling in the Chesapeake Bay” highlighting the ‘remobilization’ pathway of phosphorus cycling in the Bay.
 This news has been picked up by many local and regional newspapers, radio news, and professional organization webpages.

 Jan 29, 2015.
 A landmark paper on organic matter remineralization pathway of phosphorus cycling in the Chesapeake Bay just accepted for publication in the ES&T. Well done for this high quality and impactful research, Sunendra!

 Jan 15, 2015.
 Mingjing Sun joined the lab as a postdoctoral associate.
 Welcome, Mingjing!
 Her research will focus on phytate degradation and the pathway of degradation using a series of advanced research tools including HPLC, 31P NMR, and IRMS.

 Nov 2-7, 2014.
 Dr. Jaisi along with Dr. Xionghan Feng and Dr. Donald Sparks chaired a session entitled “Advanced Molecular Techniques Characterizing Soil Biogeochemical Processes“.
 It included 23 oral presentations and 11 poster presentations, among which 5 were given by prominent scientists in the field as ‘invited’ and ‘keynote’ speakers.